buscandoaverroes/vaccine-efficacies/app/vaccines-app/about.md

 ## Calculations

+**Person-years** `population infection rate` and `treatment infection rate` are both recorded in "1000 person-years."
+This is admittedly not a natural way to think about rates, but it resolves a standardization problem described below in [Time].
+Think about it this way: 1000 person-years is the equivalent to the total collective covid "risk" of 1000 people going about their daily lives for a year.
+If your general population has an infection rate of, say, `40` in `thousand person-years` , then on average 40 people for every 1,000 got infected with covid over a single year.

-**Population Infection Rate:** The rate at which unvaccinated people test positive for COVID-19, on average.
-This is determined from data in each clinical trial's placebo group: $\frac{\text{No. Covid Positives in Placebo Group}}{\text{No. Placebo Participants}}$.
+**Population Infection Rate:** The rate at which unvaccinated people test positive for COVID-19, on average, in `1000 person-years`.
+Person-year data are reported in the clinical papers The population infection rate is conceptually defined as: $\frac{\text{No. Covid Positives in Placebo Group}}{\text{Surveillance Period}}$ @polack2020.
 This figure excludes those who tested positive for Covid before receiving placebo or treatment and both mRNA vaccines studies used serologic or PCR-based tests to measure for COVID-19 [@baden2021; @polack2020].

-**Treatment Infection Rate:** The rate at which people with the vaccine people test positive for COVID-19, on average.
-This is determined from data in each clinical trial's placebo group: $\frac{\text{No. Covid Positives in Vaccine Group}}{\text{No. Vaccine Participants}}$ .
+**Treatment Infection Rate:** The rate at which people with the vaccine people test positive for COVID-19, on average, in `1000 person-years`.
+Person-year data are reported in the clinical papers The population infection rate is conceptually defined as: $\frac{\text{No. Covid Positives in Vaccine Group}}{\text{No. Surveillance Period}}$ .
 This figure excludes those who tested positive for Covid before receiving placebo or treatment and both mRNA vaccines studies used serologic or PCR-based tests to measure for COVID-19 [@baden2021; @polack2020].

 **Efficacy Rate:** A multiplication factor that reduces your chances of getting the virus, also known as the hazard-ratio.
-The efficacy calculation I use rate is $1 - \frac{\text{Treatment Infection Rate}}{\text{Population Infection Rate}}$. @polack2020 use a slightly different calculation method and arrive at the virtually the same numbers (slight discrepancies are found 4 digits after the decimal).
-See [Time] for more on why this is.
+The efficacy calculation I use rate is $1 - \frac{\text{Treatment Infection Rate}}{\text{Population Infection Rate}}$, following that of @polack2020.
 My code includes automated checks to ensure that the numbers you see are within `0.001` of the stated efficacy rate for all papers.

 **Chance of Protection:** is the probability that an average participant in the vaccine group did not test positive for COVID-19.
 If `chance of protection` is created through hypothetical data, it is the simply $(\text{population infection rate})*(\text{efficacy rate})$.